Feng shui: Traditional feng shui

-Form Branch
+Form branch

 The Form Branch is the oldest branch of feng shui.
 Qing Wuzi in the Han dynasty describes it in the Book of the Tomb and Guo Pu of the Jin dynasty follows up with a more complete description in The Book of Burial.

 The Form branch was originally concerned with the location and orientation of tombs (Yin House feng shui), which was of great importance.
 The branch then progressed to the consideration of homes and other buildings (Yang House feng shui).

 The "form" in Form branch refers to the shape of the environment, such as mountains, rivers, plateaus, buildings, and general surroundings.
-It considers the five celestial animals (vermillion phoenix, azure dragon, white tiger, black turtle, and the yellow snake), the yin-yang concept and the traditional five elements (Wu Xing: wood, fire, earth, metal, and water).
+It considers the five celestial animals (vermillion phoenix, azure dragon, white tiger, black turtle, and the yellow snake), the yin and yang concept and the traditional five elements (wuxing: wood, fire, earth, metal, and water).

 The Form branch analyzes the shape of the land and flow of the wind and water to find a place with ideal qi.
 It also considers the time of important events such as the birth of the resident and the building of the structure.

-Compass Branch
+Compass branch

 The Compass branch is a collection of more recent feng shui techniques based on the Eight Directions, each of which is said to have unique qi.
-It uses the Luopan, a disc marked with formulas in concentric rings around a magnetic compass.
+It uses the luopan, a disc marked with formulas in concentric rings around a magnetic compass.

-The Compass Branch includes techniques such as Flying Star and Eight Mansions.
+The Compass branch includes techniques such as Flying Star and Eight Mansions.

-Western forms of feng shui

-More recent forms of feng shui simplify principles that come from the traditional branches, and focus mainly on the use of the bagua.

-Aspirations Method

-The Eight Life Aspirations style of feng shui is a simple system which coordinates each of the eight cardinal directions with a specific life aspiration or station such as family, wealth, fame, etc., which come from the Bagua government of the eight aspirations.
-Life Aspirations is not otherwise a geomantic system.